-Top Of Radiator Cold And The Bottom Hot
+Top of Radiator Cold and the Bottom Hot

 It is cured by “bleeding” off the air from the top of the radiator by opening the bleed nipple (a small square peg at the top of the radiator, usually protected by a round cast in the radiator body) and allowing the air to hiss out.

-Top Of Radiator Hot And The Bottom Cold
+Top of Radiator Hot and the Bottom Cold

 Rust and sludge has probably built up in the bottom of the radiator and this will displace any water leaving the bottom of the radiator cold.
-Have a look at our project on Draining Down the system and flush the radiators out.
+Have a look at our project on Draining Down the system and once drained down flush the radiators out.

-Downstairs Radiators Hot And The Upstairs Cold
+Downstairs Radiators Hot and The Upstairs Cold

 This generally means that the feed and expansion tank in your loft has run dry which can indicate a problem with the valve.
 This needs addressing quickly and a change of valve is usually in order.

-Upstairs Radiators Hot And The Downstairs Cold
+Upstairs Radiators Hot and the Downstairs Cold

 No Radiators Getting Very Warm

-Radiators Warmer Nearer The Boiler
+Radiators Warmer Nearer the Boiler

 This shows your system needs balancing.
 This can be done by turning the valves down on the radiators nearest the boilers to restrict the flow to them and allow those furthest away a greater share of the hot water.